 BREAST IMPLANT REMOVAL

-Some women may decide later in life they no longer wish to have breast implants in place.
+While not necessarily a complication or issue with the implant, some women may decide later in life they no longer wish to have breast implants in place.
 Breast implant removal is a procedure that removes the implants and tightens the skin around the breasts to create a natural look.

 IMPLANT BOTTOMING OUT

 Patients who wish to have their implants replaced will undergo a procedure where an exchange of one or both implants may occur.
 These revision surgeries are generally straightforward.
 If scar tissue does exist around the implant, an additional step will be taken to remove this.
 Some patients may require a breast lift during the revision surgery.
-In addition, a tissue matrix device known as a strattice may be used if added support is needed.
+In addition, a tissue matrix device known as an internal bra may be used if added support is needed.
 The goal of the revision process is to resolve or overcome issues in a way that satisfies the patient’s aesthetic goals.

-If the breast implants are being removed or replaced
+– If the breast implants are being removed or replaced

-If any additional surgical technique will be needed (i.e. a capsulectomy or a breast lift)
+– If any additional surgical technique will be needed (i.e. a capsulectomy or a breast lift)

-If the implants were covered by a manufacturer warranty
+– If the implants were covered by a manufacturer warranty